demisto/content/Integrations/SentinelOne-V2/SentinelOne-V2_CHANGELOG.md

   - ***sentinelone-disconnect-agent***
   - ***sentinelone-connect-agent***
   - ***broadcast-message***
- - changed to the new logo
+Changed to the new SentinelOne logo